A MOMENT OF MAGIC CD reviews:

 GuitarMuse Records

-The Russian guitarist Nikita Koshkin is one of the most inventive composers for the guitar in the history of the instrument.
+The Russian guitarist Nikita Koshkin is one of the most inventive composers of the guitar in the history of the instrument.
 His music took the guitar world by storm in the early 1980s when his chief ambassador, Vladimir Mikulka, played the UK premieres of several of his works including the now legendary Prince’s Toys Suite, a landmark in the history of guitar music.
-No-one has been more associated with Koshkin’s music than Mikulka and his interpretative performances of many of these masterworks have never been surpassed.
+No one has been more associated with Koshkin’s music than Mikulka and his interpretative performances of many of these masterworks have never been surpassed.
 From a personal viewpoint the ‘moment of magic’ for me was being there at these UK premieres, one of the most exciting guitar experiences I have ever had.

 Listening to Ukrainian guitarist Marina Alexandra’s playing on this new release has turned back the clock and brought all those emotive sentiments of that concert in the 80s back once again.
-Her phenomenal technique is unquestionable so it is all down to her powers of interpretation as to whether or not these compositions work in her hands and it has to be said that on the strength of this recording she could easily become the female counterpart to the legendary Mikulka.
+Her phenomenal technique is unquestionable so it is all down to her powers of interpretation as to whether or not these compositions work in her hands and it has to be said that on the strength of this recording, she could easily become the female counterpart to the legendary Mikulka.

 Concluding the program with what ranks alongside the best of Koshkin’s guitar pieces, the extraordinary two-part

-The Fall of Birds Alexandra pulls out everything she has at her disposal, both musically and technically, and comes up with a rendition which I cannot imagine being bettered.The recording quality is excellent and there are copious notes on the music, the composer and the player.
+In the Fall of Birds, Alexandra pulls out everything she has at her disposal, both musically and technically, and comes up with a rendition that I cannot imagine being bettered.
+The recording quality is excellent and there are copious notes on the music, the composer, and the player.

-The CD sleeve design is fabulous and the name Alexander Bychkouski should be here credited with producing a wonderfully evocative ‘background’ to the sleeve notes.Very highly recommended indeed.
+The CD sleeve design is fabulous and the name Alexander Bychkouski should be here credited with producing a wonderfully evocative ‘background’ to the sleeve notes.
+Very highly recommended indeed.

 by Steve Marsh 2009